Lab Members

 Stacy Tessler Lindau

-MD, MAPP, Catherine Lindsay Dobson Professor, Director of the Program in Integrative Sexual Medicine, Founder of Feed1st, Special Advisor to the Provost
+MD, MAPP, Catherine Lindsay Dobson Professor, Director of the Program in Integrative Sexual Medicine, Founder of Feed1st, Senior Advisor to the Provost

 Stacy Tessler Lindau is the Catherine Lindsay Dobson Professor of Obstetrics and Gynecology and Professor of Medicine-Geriatrics and Palliative Medicine.

-Dr. Lindau’s research examines mechanisms through which social and sexual conditions relate to health across the life course, including the effects of iatrogenesis on social and sexual functioning.
+Dr. Lindau’s research examines mechanisms through which social and sexual conditions relate to health across the life course, including the effects of cancer-related iatrogenesis on social and sexual functioning.
 Her CommunityRx program of social care research studies how and why connecting people to community-based assets drives health.
-This program is currently funded by five institutes of the National Institutes of Health and the Patient Centered Outcomes Research Institute.
-Dr. Lindau also leads the National Cancer Institute-funded Bionic Breast Project, a paradigm-shifting effort to preserve sensation and mitigate pain following mastectomy.
+This program has been funded by five institutes of the National Institutes of Health and the Patient Centered Outcomes Research Institute.
+Dr. Lindau also leads the National Cancer Institute-funded Bionic Breast Project, a paradigm-shifting effort to preserve sensation and mitigate pain following mastectomy using a neuroprosthetic approach.
 She was founding co-principal investigator of the National Social Life, Health, and Aging Project, an ongoing national, longitudinal biosocial study of U.S. adults.
 Her research has been published in journals such as the New England Journal of MedicineHealth AffairsJAMA, and the British Medical Journal and has been featured in the New York Times and other major media outlets.

-Dr. Lindau is also a practicing gynecologist and successful entrepreneur.
+Dr. Lindau is also a practicing gynecologist with expertise in supportive oncology and successful entrepreneur.
 She founded and directs the Program in Integrative Sexual Medicine (PRISM) for Women and Girls with Cancer and Feed1st—a unique, healthcare-based food insecurity mitigation program.
 Her past leadership roles include director of research and innovation of the University of Chicago Medicine Urban Health Initiative; founding chair of the Scientific Network on Female Sexual Health and Cancer, 501c3; founder and president of MAPSCorps, 501c3 (which joined Northwestern University’s School of Education and Social Policy in 2023); and founder and chief innovation officer of NowPow, LLC (acquired by Unite USA, Inc. in 2021).
-She has also served as an elected member to the University Senate and was an Academic Leadership Program Fellow with the Committee on Institutional Collaboration.
+She is founder and chief innovation officer of STEAMe, LLC, a technology platform to facilitate effective community-wide workforce development initiatives.
+She has also served as an elected member to the University of Chicago faculty senate and was an Academic Leadership Program Fellow with the Committee on Institutional Collaboration.

-Dr. Lindau is a storyteller and a 2023 Chicago Moth Story Slam winner.
+Dr. Lindau is a storyteller, a 2023 Chicago Moth Story Slam winner and performed in the 2024 Chicago Grand Slam.

 Emily Abramsohn